Skip to main content Skip to complementary content

 Before building any visualizations in the app, you should verify that the data has been associated properly.

-1. In the navigation bar at the top of the interface, click the dropdown for the Prepare tab and select Data model viewer.
+1. In the navigation bar at the top of the interface, open the app navigation menu and select Data model viewer.

 2. Check that the three datasets have been connected properly.
 The AccountID field should be acting as a key across all three datasets.
 The app's data model should look like the following image.